Vajrapani: Legends

 In early Buddhist legends, Vajrapāni is a minor deity who accompanied Gautama Buddha during his career as a wandering mendicant.
-In some texts he is said to be a manifestation of Śakra, king of the Trāyastriṃśa heaven of Buddhist and Hindu cosmology and god of rain as depicted in the idols of the Gandharva.
+In some texts, he is stated to be manifestation of Śakra, king of the Trāyastriṃśa heaven of Buddhist and Hindu cosmology.
 As Śakra, it is said that he was present during the birth of Tathagata.
 As Vajrapāni he was the god who helped Gautama escape from the palace at the time of his renunciation.
 When Sakyamuni returned from Kapilavastu he is stated to have assumed eight forms of devas who escorted him.

 According to Xuanzang, the Chinese monk and traveler, Vajrapāni vanquished a large serpent at Udyana.
 In another version it is stated that while the Nāgas came to worship the Buddha and hear his sermons, Vajrapāni assumed the form of a bird to deceive them so that they were not attacked by their deadly enemies, the Garudas.

 At the parinirvana of the Buddha, Vajrapāni dropped his vajra in despair and rolled himself in the dust.